jpurnell/jpurnell.github.io/_posts/2020-06-02-NOMA-Statement.md

 date: 2020-06-02
 ---

-NOMA issues an excellent [statement on racial injustice](https://noma.net/nomas-public-statement-regarding-racial-injustice-2020-may-31/).
+The National Organization of Minority Architects (NOMA) issues an excellent [statement on racial injustice](https://noma.net/nomas-public-statement-regarding-racial-injustice-2020-may-31/).
 This extends everywhere.